tyaq/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 1. Provide a basic summary of the data set.

-I used the numpy library to calculate summary statistics of the traffic signs data set:
+I used the numpy library to calculate summary statistics of the [GTSRB](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) data set:

 * The size of training set is 34799
 * The size of the validation set is 4410